Victoria Point, Queensland: Geography

-Victoria Point is approximately 33 km south-east of Brisbane, the capital city of Queensland.
-It is primarily a residential area, but it also contains other public complexes and a ferry service to Coochiemudlo Island.
-The Cleveland-Redland Bay Road runs through from north to south.
+Victoria Point covers a total area of 17.6 km² and is located approximately 33 km south-east of Brisbane, the capital city of Queensland.
+Victoria Point is primarily a residential area, but it also contains other public complexes like a cinema, a large shopping centre, a library and a ferry service to Coochiemudlo Island.
+The Cleveland-Redland Bay Road traverses Victoria Point from north to south, passing in between the Victoria Point Shopping Centre and the HomeCo Town Centre, past Victoria Point State High School (the local High School) and then into the neighboring suburb Redland Bay.

 History

 Redland Bay Provisional School opened on 13 November 1877 and in 1880 was renamed Victoria Point Provisional School.
 When a separate Redland Bay Provisional School opened on 14 December 1881, the two school operated on a half-time basis, sharing a teacher between them until Victoria Point Provisional School became a full time school again with its own teacher on 15 May 1882.
 In 1916 a new school building was built on a new site and it opened as Victoria Point State School.

 St Anne's Anglican Church was dedicated circa 1963.
 It closed circa 1988.

-Redlands Luthern Primary School (also known as Faith Primary School) opened on 24 January 1982 on land in Link Road, donated by Wally Hauser.
+Redlands Lutheran Primary School (also known as Faith Primary School) opened on 24 January 1982 on land in Link Road, donated by Wally Hauser.
 It was established by three Lutheran congregations from Cleveland, Redland Bay and Mount Cotton.
 There were 64 students in Years 1 to 4 and 3 teachers in the school's first year, expanding to offering Years 1 to 7 by the school's third year of operation.
 The primary school had expected to become a feeder school to the Redeemer Lutheran College, but when that was not possible, it was decided to expand the school to also offer secondary education.
 Land on Beveridge Road in Thornlands was purchased and the secondary campus of the renamed Faith Lutheran College, Redlands opened on 28 January 2003.
 The first group of Year 12s graduated in November 2007.